Radiant Solar Power Station

-Radiant Solar Power Station is a 40 MW solar power plant, under construction in Kenya.
+Radiant Solar Power Station is a 40 MW solar power plant in Kenya.

 Location

 The power station is located in Uasin Gishu County, in the Western part of Kenya, approximately 13 km by road, south east of the city of Eldoret.
 This site lies adjacent to Eldosol Solar Power Station.

 Overview

-The power station has a capacity of 40 megawatts, to be sold directly to the Kenya Power and Lighting Company for integration in the national electricity grid.
+The power station has a capacity of 40 megawatts, that is sold directly to the Kenya Power and Lighting Company for integration in the national electricity grid.
 The electricity is evacuated via a substation near the power station, connected to a high voltage transmission line that passes near the power station.
 The power shares a common substation with the neighboring Eldosol Solar Power Station.
-The power will be sold at KSh12.36 (US$0.1236) per kilowatthour (kWh) under Kenya’s feed-in-tariff for solar power.
+The power is sold at KSh12.36 (US$0.1236) per kilowatthour (kWh) under Kenya's feed-in-tariff for solar power.

 Developers

-The power station is under development by a consortium comprising the entities listed in the table below.
+The power station was developed by a consortium comprising the entities listed in the table below.
 The developers also own the power station, as well as the adjacent 40 megawatt Eldosol Solar Power Plant.